aws/aws-cdk/packages/aws-cdk-lib/aws-lambda/README.md

 });
 ```

 Also an `include` property allows you to specify particular files for assets.
 You can write based on simple glob patterns.

 If both `exclude` and `include` are specified for the same file, `exclude` takes priority.
+If matching the symlink but not its target,
+it is included (i.e. the `include` patterns check for symlinks by the path from which the link originates).

 ```ts
 new lambda.Function(this, 'Function', {